Get the fastest Maine corporation formation online with worry-free services and support to start your business

 You choose whether shares of stock in your Maine corporation are sold privately among shareholders and directors or on the public stock market.
 If you decide to take your company’s stock public, you will be required to submit quarterly reports detailing your stock information to the federal government.
 Form 10-Q can be found on the U.S. Securities and Exchange Commission (SEC) website.

-The business permits or licenses your Maine corporation may require will vary according to several factors.
+The business licenses and/or permits your Maine corporation may require will vary according to several factors.
 Maine does not mandate a general business license.
 Once you have incorporated with the BCEC, you should find out what is required of your business at the county and city levels.
 Locate your local municipal website as a starting point.

-Depending on your industry, specialized permits and licenses may be in order at the local, state, and federal levels.
+Depending on your industry, specialized business licenses and permits may be in order at the local, state, and federal levels.
 Professional licensure for many service-based fields like psychology, accounting, or teaching comes with their own requirements.

 All corporations must register with the State of Maine Bureau of Corporations.